ARGOeu/argo-scg/README.md

 * `NOHOSTNAME` - `{{ .labels.hostname }}` is left out from the check command.
 * `NOTIMEOUT` - `-t <TIMEOUT>` parameter is left out from the check command.
 * `NOPUBLISH` - pipeline defined for this check is `reduce_alerts`.
 Its results are sent to Slack channel instead of AMS Publisher.
+* `SILENCED` - metrics with this flag are configured not to raise alerts.
+Used only with specific internal metrics, which are in turn handled differently.
 * `PASSIVE` - marks passive metric.
 These are handled slightly differently.
 They are not actively running, but generated by results written to fifo file by their active parents.
 When a metric has this flag, the generated check looks as follows:

 ```json